Yandex Cloud

 Special FQDNsSpecial FQDNs

-Alongside regular FQDNs, Managed Service for PostgreSQL provides several special FQDNs, which can also be used when connecting to a cluster.
+Alongside regular FQDNs, Managed Service for PostgreSQL offers special FQDNs that can be also used for cluster connections.

 In multiple-host clusters, special FQDNs may for some time (up to 10 minutes) point to the old host, even if it has changed its role (e.g., from a master to a replica).
 If using a special FQDN which points to the current master, some write requests may fail if routed to the replica.
 This is because it takes time to update DNS records for special FQDNs.
-Therefore, if using special FQDNs, you should be able to correctly handle situations where a host fails to execute a request because its role has changed.
-For example, you may repeat your request a little later.
+If your write request returns an error, repeat it later.

 Current masterCurrent master